 Pulling it all together

 Once I decided on the key ingredients, I needed to figure out what I wanted to make.
 As much as I do love duck, I am still mastering the art of rendering down all of the fat to get a nice crisp skin and not overcooking the protein.
-I hadn’t tried using my sous vide yet with duck breast, and thought this would be a good opportunity.
+I hadn’t tried using yet with duck breast, and thought this would be a good opportunity.

 Sous Vide the Duck

 After seasoning the duck breasts with salt and pepper, I sealed them in bags with sprigs of fresh rosemary.
-I use a vacuum sealer to do this, but you can also use the water immersion technique to seal regular plastic bags (as long as they are BPA free).
+I use a to do this, but you can also use the water immersion technique to seal regular plastic bags (as long as they are BPA free).
 I set the water for 135 degrees F., and let them cook.
 The duck will be ready after 1 hour in the sous vide, but can stay in for up to 4 (I kept them in for 1.5 hours).

 Caramelize the Apples